-Secondly, if you should ever find yourself in need of urgent temporary hotel accommodation for your animals in Tenerife (dogs, cats, parrots, iguanas, tortoises, rabbits and more), I can thoroughly recommend the Hospital Veterinario Tenerife Norte, who looked after my "furry tribe" of four cats and a dog for the night.
+Secondly, if you should ever find yourself in need of temporary hotel accommodation for your animals in Tenerife (dogs, cats, parrots, iguanas, tortoises, rabbits and more), I thoroughly recommend the Hospital Veterinario Tenerife Norte, who looked after my "furry tribe" for the night.
+The service I received, even on such short notice, and their handling of me, under these very stressful circumstances, was reassuring and marvellous.

 Evacuation: We were woken up here in the higher part of the El Palmar valley; Las Portelas and Las Lagunetas at 5 a.m. on Tuesday morning, when the Civil Guard were going door-to-door telling people to leave.